 SEO is one of the best, effective, and yet affordable mediums to get traffic on any website.

-In other words, your website must SEO-friendly in order to achieve higher rankings on search engines and get quality traffic.
+In other words, your website must be SEO-friendly in order to achieve higher rankings on search engines and get quality traffic.

 Most website owners never install any SEO plugin on their website.
 As a result, their chances of ranking on search engines diminishes gradually.